fatalwithin/Coursera-Cloud-Architecture-with-Google-Cloud/07 - Preparing for the Professional Cloud Architect Exam.md

 ### Designing a solution infrastructure that meets technical requirements

-If a requirement is not described fully, perhaps it's not important to the question being asked.
+**If a requirement is not described fully, perhaps it's not important to the question being asked**.
 Notice that the exam guide highlights fail-over right next to elasticity.
 Why would that be the case?
 Well, consider this example.
 A client comes to you and says, "We're happy with our data center solution.
 We want to use the cloud, but only for fail-over and disaster recovery.
 Can you help?"
 So, you provide an IT solution in the cloud that gives them a disaster recovery scenario and fail-over capabilities.
 So, if elements of their existing solution go down, the cloud can provide an alternative.